Namibia is a vast place of awe-inspiring contrasts, a natural canvas with the oldest desert.

-The Namib Desert over 80 million years old; claims to have the highest sand dune in the world, where the land seems to run forever.
+The Namib Desert over 80 million years old; claims to have the highest sand dune in the world, where the sands seem to run forever.
 Also said to have the world’s largest non-subglacial underground lake discovered in 1986 in the mystical Dragon’s Breath Cave, which can only be accessed by professionals because of its intricate structure.

 Wildlife is a picturesque spectacle.
 The world’s largest concentration of free roaming cheetahs is found in Namibia.
-Visit Etosha National Park which is the best place to spot speed-charged creatures in a pose atop a termite mound, on a lone tree or straddling the sand.
+Visit Etosha National Park which is the best place to spot the speed-charged creatures in a pose atop a termite mound, on a lone tree or straddling the sand.
 Namibia has a sub-tropical desert climate, a sparsely populated country with strikingly varied cultures, making it an easy place to go for adrenalin inducing activities or escape the hustle and bustle of everyday life.